 Heart disease is not the same as heart failure.
 Many animals with heart disease lead relatively normal lives without medication.
 However, heart disease is progressive and once symptoms develop, treatment will probably be needed for the rest of an animal’s life.

 What is the prognosis for dogs and cats with heart disease?

 This is an impossible question to answer.
-Whilst some animals can live normal lives with no symptoms, others may die quickly despite treatment.
-A vet may be able discuss prognosis on a case by case basis.
-The most important factor is obviously the quality of life which your pet enjoys.
+Whilst some animals can live normal lives with no symptoms, others may die quickly, despite treatment.
+A vet may be able discuss prognosis on a case-by-case basis.
+The most important factor is obviously the quality of life your pet enjoys.
 If you have concerns that medication is not helping or that your pet seems unwell, you should contact your vet.

-Complications of heart disease include increased blood pressure which can lead to blindness or clot formation which can lead to hind limb paralysis in cats.
+Complications of heart disease include increased blood pressure, which can lead to blindness or clot formation and hind limb paralysis in cats.
 The latter is often misinterpreted as the result of a road traffic accident.